ABOUT ME AND MY QUALIFICATIONS

 WHERE I COME FROM

 Hey, thanks for making it this far.
 If you haven't been able to tell already my name is Kamil Kanji.
-I was born and raised in Calgary, Alberta (I know, I'm sorry😢) but decided to come to UBC in order to pursue a degree in political science and international relations.
-I'm currently in my third year and hope to eventually attend law school.
+I was born and raised in Calgary, Alberta but decided to come to UBC to pursue a degree in political science and international relations.
+I'm currently in my fourth year and hope to eventually attend law school.
 To learn more about me and my qualifications keep reading!

-Strategy and Governance Lead in AMS President & Interim VP Finance Office (APRIL 2022 - PRESENT)
+Strategy and Governance Lead in AMS President & Interim VP Finance Office (APRIL 2022 - MAY 2023)

 Led strategic, governing and financial changes to the AMS that have aided in the advancement of student wellbeing.
 This includes, the development of AMS Indigenous Finance Guidelines, the AMS Strategic Plan, policies on non-extractive consultation, and so much more.
 Overall, this experience also meant engaging with various Constituencies on their needs, developing the frameworks for the Governance Review, and interacting deeply with the financial systems and process of the Society be it report writing, budget composition or financial oversight.